IngaPosiunaite/Web-App-DevOps-Project/README.md

 ## DevOps Pipeline Architecture

-My task involved building an end-to-end DevOps pipeline to support our organization's internal web application, focusing on delivery management.
-Here's what I've accomplished:
+The task involved building an end-to-end DevOps pipeline to support our organization's internal web application, focusing on delivery management.
+Here's what we have accomplished:

 - **Version Control**: Implemented version control to enable collaborative development, ensuring the consistency and reliability of our codebase.